Becoming a Marriage and Family Therapist

 - Work experience – Many schools don’t require hands-on field work or practical work experiences, but having supervised experience will help you be prepared for graduate school, and make you stand out amongst other applicants.

 Becoming a Licensed Marital and Family Therapist

-In order to become a licensed marriage and family therapist, you have to get a master’s degree, complete clinical experience, and pass a licensing exam.
-Many of the specific requirements for clinical experience and licensure vary from state to state, but these are still major steps that you need to take to become a practicing therapist, no matter where you live in the US.
+In order to become a licensed marriage and family therapist, you have to get a master's degree, complete clinical experience, and pass a licensing exam.
+Many of the specific requirements for clinical and licensure vary from state to state, but these are still major steps that you need to take to become a practicing therapist or family counselor, no matter where you live in the US.

 Step One: Master’s Degree